St. James-Santee Family Health Center | Providing access to health care with compassion

 Patients served through Tidelands Community Care Network benefit from the center’s services, including primary care, transportation to medical appointments, therapy for patients coming off opioids and other services.

-“It seems natural that St. James-Santee Family Health Center partnered with us from the very start of the Tidelands Community Care Network,” said Linda Bonesteel, director of community health resources for Tidelands Health.
+“It seems natural that St. James-Santee Family Health Center partnered with us from the very start of the Tidelands Community Care Network,” said Kelly Kaminski, director of community health resources for Tidelands Health.
 “We both have the same goal: helping the uninsured and underinsured have access to needed health care.
 That shared vision has made us strong partners from the very start.”

 Tidelands Community Care Network helps connect the St. James-Santee patients to specialty care and provides them with access to health education and chronic condition management for those who need more intensive support.